Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/04_Modules.md

 !!!
 Example
-    An example that will only become clear in the next session: When working with the software stack called `LUMI/23.09`, which is built upon the HPE Cray Programming Environment version 23.09, all (well, most) of the modules corresponding to other version of the Cray PE are hidden.
+    An example that will only become clear in the next session: When working with the software stack called `LUMI/23.09`, which is built upon the HPE Cray Programming Environment version 23.09, all (well, most) of the modules corresponding to other versions of the Cray PE are hidden.

 ## Getting help with the module help command